brendanw/ExitRatings/README.md

 - Flyers who have proven some base line of skill and follow recurrency protocols can sustainably repeat green and blue jumps for a lifetime
 - Flights that offer lower margin yield a higher incident rate per jump.

-## High-level design and guiding principles for categorization
+## Guiding principles for categorization
 The first version of code was written to allow for finer grain distinctions within blue and black categorizations.
 But we feel it is important to first get the algo working at a higher level with respect to the below prescriptions before iterating on finer grained distinctions

 ### Green